neoforged/Documentation/docs/items/index.md

+---
+description: This article explains how to add custom items, how to work with items, and the difference between items and item stacks.
+sidebar_position: 1
+---
 # Items

 Along with blocks, items are a key component of Minecraft.
 While blocks make up the world around you, items exist within inventories.